 Can DIY ant control eliminate an ant infestation?

-DIY solutions like ant bait or borax mixtures may temporarily reduce visible ants.
-However, large colonies or hidden ant nests often require professional pest control service to fully eliminate the infestation.
+DIY solutions like ant bait may temporarily reduce the number of visible ants, but effectiveness varies.
+However, large colonies or hidden ant nests may require professional pest control service for more complete control.